bparanj/crystal/electronics/book/tasks.md

 - Look at the passive-device.md table in browser and review.

 Record Video
-- Record video of inductor experiment to show how LED gradually becomes dim
+- upload video of inductor experiment to show how LED gradually becomes dim

 - Will both polarized and non polarized capacitor power LED when switch is turned off to cut off the power source